 But, since not all companies can give a full one percent of their sales, Williams and her team are developing additional ways to accelerate smart environmental giving, including an “impact fund” model.
 Each fund comprises a curated group of nonprofits that focuses on a specific issue, such as clean water.
 Anyone, from individuals to businesses, can contribute any amount.
 “It’s kind of like a mutual fund,” Williams says.
 “It’s saying, if you put money in here, we’ll balance the risk across a set of nonprofits, and impact will come out - and we’ll send you a report on it.”
 The goal is to enable more giving, while keeping with the model of smart giving to good environmental organizations.

-Williams recently reconnected with MIT Sloan by way of the Sustainability Initiative, and is excited to collaborate on an S-lab project in the coming months.
-Her advice for MIT Sloan students today?
+With Williams at the helm, 1% For the Planet is a three-time S-Lab project host.
+This year, MIT Sloan students will complete a business plan for the organization’s consulting arm to help expand the reach of its Strategic Impact Advising.
+Williams’ advice for MIT Sloan students today?
 “Step forward and lead,” she says.
 “Don’t wait until you feel ready and you have everything figured out because regardless of the positions you step into, there’s going to be a lot to learn.
 Go for it, and ask for help.
 The world needs you.”